 Drilling stabilizer types & design is the main subject of this article.
 First, we will introduce to you the definition of a stabilizer.
-Then we will move to the stabilizer application.
-And Finally, we will talk about its types.
+Then, we will move to the stabilizer application.
+Finally, we will talk about its types.
 This article is a part of the series explaining Drilling Bottom Hole Assembly Components, Types & mechanism

 Drilling Stabilizer Definition